18F/join.tts.gsa.gov/pages/hiring-process.md

 **Direct Hire Authority:** DHA is a special appointing authority and we use this authority to fill the majority of roles at TTS.
-Applications for these roles are completed on [USAJOBS.gov].
+Applications for these roles are completed on [USAJOBS.gov](https://usajobs.gov).
 DHA positions can be either term-limited or full-time career positions.
 See [About the Direct Hire Authority]({{ site.baseurl }}/about-the-dha/) for more details.

 **Competitive Service:** Applicants for all competitive service roles must